 - Include a path toward attaining the State Seal of Biliteracy

-Instructional materials aligned to these new standards are projected to be available in November 2021.
+Instructional materials aligned to these new standards are projected to be made available in November 2021.

 2021 Revision of the Mathematics Framework